CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### Ninja jacking begone!

-Twitter user **Radiant Eclipse** asked Obbe Vermeij an interesting question regarding a well known, yet mysterious bug/feature:
+Twitter user **Radiant Eclipse** asked Obbe Vermeij an interesting question regarding a well-known, yet mysterious bug/feature:

 <blockquote class="twitter-tweet" data-align="center"><p lang="en" dir="ltr">Hi <a href="https://twitter.com/ObbeVermeij?ref_src=twsrc%5Etfw">@ObbeVermeij</a>, in GTA SA when you steal a car through the passenger door while holding the run button the driver leaves the car dead.
 Do you know of this is intentional or is it a bug?
 I&#39;m asking this because the game never talks about it.
 I made a short video showing this <a href="https://t.co/WnsqlYEnQE">pic.twitter.com/WnsqlYEnQE</a></p>&mdash; Radiant Eclipse (@RadiantEclips10) <a href="https://twitter.com/RadiantEclips10/status/1794440479901098141?ref_src=twsrc%5Etfw">May 25, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>